HewlettPackard/hpe-sd-cloud/docker/images/sd-sp/README.md

     SDCONF_activator_db_user=hpsa
     SDCONF_activator_db_password=secret

 Note that the specified database instance and user must already exist.
 If you are connecting to an EnterpriseDB Postgres database then just set `SDCONF_activator_db_vendor=EnterpriseDB`.
+If you are connecting to PostgreSQL database then just set `SDCONF_activator_db_vendor=PostgreSQL`.

 If you are willing to run the closed-loop in the cluster, you need to specify the following environment variable for all cluster nodes: